Skip to content

 • Moda Center (NBA arena and concert venue) – Blue, Green, Red and Yellow lines

-• Union Station (Amtrak) – Green, Orange and Yellow lines
+• Union Station (Amtrak train station) – Green, Orange and Yellow lines

 • Oregon Convention Center – Blue, Green and Red lines